byronmurg/MooseJS/README.md

 ```

 ### Serialize
-MooseJS objects can be desribed with the serialize function.
+MooseJS objects can be described with the serialize function.

 This is designed for creating self-describing interfaces.

-Note that this will check `required` if either `required: true`
+Note that this will check `required` if `required: true` is
-is set or the property has a default.
+set and the property has no default.
 ```js

 MooseJS.serialize(Student)